 “The curious paradox is that when I accept myself just as I am, then I can change.” — Carl R. Rogers

-This riddle that Carl Rogers talks about is a crucial nugget of wisdom.
+The riddle that Carl Rogers gives us is an important nugget of psychological wisdom.
+It’s the key to change.
 It helps us understand why we fail to make positive changes.
-We must understand our current state to change it.
+The reason?
+We fail to accept and understand our current state.
+Once we can do this, then growth and change are much easier.

 Imagine trying to find your way to a destination when you don’t know where you are now.
+That is the crux of the curious paradox of change.
 Even if you have a map, you can’t get there.
 You must know where you are now to get to where you want to go.
 It’s perfectly okay to start with goals and plans in mind, but you must also accept your current situation.

 Change is Easy When I Accept Myself

-Most people don’t recognize the programming of the Ego.
-They are firmly integrated into the cultural narrative because they immerse themselves in this programming every day.
-It comes through all media types and is promoted heavily by many trusted institutions.
+This programming comes through all media types and is promoted heavily by many trusted institutions.
 We’ll talk about how to see and correct this programming in a moment.

 Embracing yourself just as you are is the key.
 It is the starting place on the map of change.
 So, it’s a paradoxical situation of viewing yourself but doing it without prejudice and bias.
 How is this possible?